gustafnk/h-include/README.md

  - Supports sync mode (batch include, timeout based) and async mode (insert on response)
  - Changing the @src attribute works as expected and includes a new resource
- - Throws if caught in an infinite include loop, avoiding the [Droste effect](https://en.wikipedia.org/wiki/Droste_effect).

 See [the demo page](http://gustafnk.github.com/h-include/) for more documentation and examples.